ahoho/topics/README.md

 * `--max-doc-size INTEGER RANGE`: Maximum document size in whitespace-delimited tokens
 * `--passes INTEGER`: Passes over the data, where more passes leads to longer phrase detection, e.g., pass one yields `New_York`, pass two yields `New_York_City`.  [default: 1]
 * `--lowercase / --no-lowercase`: [default: False]
 * `--detect-entities / --no-detect-entities`: Automatically detect entities with spaCy, `New York` -> `New_York`.
-If you plan to set this to `True` during preprocessing, do it now and set it to `False` after  [default: True]
+If you plan to set this to `True` during preprocessing, do it now and set it to `False` during `soup-nuts preprocess` [default: True]
-* `--token-regex TEXT`: How to retain tokens: `alpha`: keep anything containing at least one letter. `wordlike`: keep alphanumeric, eliminating words with all numbers, or punctuation outside of hyphens, periods, and underscores. `all`: do not filter other values will be interpreted as regex.  [default: alpha]
+* `--token-regex TEXT`: How to retain tokens: [default: alpha]
+    * `alpha`: keep anything containing at least one letter.
+    * `wordlike`: keep alphanumeric, eliminating words with all numbers, or punctuation outside of hyphens, periods, and underscores.
+    * `all`: do not filter
+    * other values will be interpreted as regex.
 * `--min-count INTEGER`: [default: 5]
 * `--threshold FLOAT`: [default: 10.0]
 * `--max-vocab-size FLOAT`: [default: 40000000]
-* `--connector-words TEXT`: Point to a path of connector words, or use `english` to use common english articles (from gensim).
-Set to `none` to not use.
+* `--connector-words TEXT`: Point to a path of connector words.
 From gensim docs: 'Set of words that may be included within a phrase, without affecting its scoring.
 No phrase can start nor end with a connector word; a phrase may contain any number of connector words in the middle.' [default: english]
+    * `english: use common english articles and stopwords (from spaCy).
+    * `gensim_default`: smaller set of connector words from gensim.
+    * `none`: do not use
 * `--phrases FILE`: Path to list of already-known phrases (e.g., `New_York`).
 Must be connected with underscore.
 * `--encoding TEXT`: [default: utf-8]
 * `--n-process INTEGER`: [default: -1]